-Bana Alabed's mom tells of life in Aleppo
+'We are real people': Bana's mom speaks from Aleppo

 Last month, author J.K.
 Rowling, one of Bana's nearly quarter of a million Twitter followers, sent her an e-book as a gift.

 "I love Harry Potter.
 Thank you, my friend J.K.
-Rowling," Bana said
+Rowling," Bana said.

 Bana's answers in English are short and she waits for help from her mother, so we asked her a few questions in Arabic.